top of page

 The facade of HOFOR

-Amagerværket Block 4 rises to 40 meters in height on Refshaleøen and stands out as a landmark for Copenhagen's green transition.
-The building, designed by Gotlieb Paludan Architects, emphasizes its functionality by using sustainably produced wood with long durability on the facade and creating the illusion of the combustion process happening inside the building through lighting.
-The combined heat and power plant burns sustainable biomass in the form of wood chips, a by-product from forestry.
+The building was designed by Gotlieb Paludan Architects, who have chosen to emphasize its functionality by using sustainably produced wood with a long shelf life on the building's facade and using lighting to create the illusion of the actual combustion taking place inside the building.
+The combined heat and power plant fires with sustainable biomass in the form of wood chips, which is a surplus product from forestry.

 The facade, spanning 200 meters, is adorned with layers of tree trunks, creating the illusion of peering into a dense forest up close.
 In terms of area, it's equivalent to approximately 56 football fields, for which Stouenborg was tasked with delivering the lighting installation based on a design concept developed by lighting designers from Speirs Major Light Architecture.